LilyTronics/lily_erp/docs/index.rst

 Nevertheless we hope you enjoy using this software as much as we did enjoy making it an using it ourselves.

-Regards,
+| Regards,
-LilyTronics
+| LilyTronics

-For support you can send a message to: erp@lilytronics.nl
+The source code is available at: https://github.com/LilyTronics/lily_erp

+If you want to post an issue (bug, feature request, etc.): https://github.com/LilyTronics/lily_erp/issues

+If you rather want direct contact: erp@lilytronics.nl

 .. toctree::